 Conseque nces Mitigation measures Records Reporting Responsibi lity Debris disposal a.
-The debris disposal site should be identified which are preferably barren or low-lying areas away from settlements. b.
+The debris disposal site should be identified which are preferably barrer or low-lying areas away from settlements. b.
 Prior concurrence will be taken from concerned Govt.
-Authorities or landowner c.
+Authorities of landowner. c.
 Due care should be taken during site clearance and disposal of debris so that public/ private properties are not damage or effected, no traffic is interrupted. d.
 All efforts should be made to use debris in road construction or any other public utilities. e.
 The debris should be stored at site ensuring that existing water bodies and drains within or adjacent to the site are kept safe and free and no blocking of drains occurs. and disposal quantity with location of disposal • Recyclable s waste generation and disposal • Domestic waste disposal locations details The waste generation and disposal details will form part of quarterly report to the PIU Prime Responsibi lity: Contractor will be responsible for waste manageme nt and reporting Supervisor y Responsibi lity: CSE/PIU/P MSC Dust a.
 All dust prone material should be transported in a covered truck. b.
-All liquid waste like oils and paint waste should be stored at identified locations and preferably on a cemented floor. c.
+All liquid waste like oils and pain waste should be stored at identified locations and preferably on a cemented floor. c.
 Provision of spill collection pit will be made in the floor to collect the spilled oil or paint.
-These should be sold off to authorized recyclers. d.
-All domestic waste generated at construction camp preferably be composted in portable mechanized composter.
-The composted material will be used as manure.
-In case composting is not feasible, the material will either be disposed off though municipal waste disposal system or disposed of through land burial.
-The dump site must be covered up with at least six-inch-thick layer of soil. e.
-Only appropriately design and compliant landfills will be used for supervisor and note as checklist record The waste generation and disposal details will form part of quarterly report to the PIU Supervisor y Responsibi lity: CSE/PIU/P MSC Oil/chemic al spills disposing waste a.
-All efforts should be made that no chemical/ oily waste spill over to ground or water bodies. b.
-All precautions should be followed for emergency preparedness and CSE/PMSC supervisor and The waste generation and disposal details will form part of Supervisor y Responsibi lity: CSE/PIU/P MSC
+These should be sold of to authorized recyclers. d.
+All domestic waste generated a construction camp preferably be composted in portable mechanized composter.
+The composted materia will be used as manure.
+In case composting is not feasible, the material will either be disposed of though municipal waste disposa system or disposed of through land burial.
+The dump site must be covered up with at least six-inch-thick layer o soil. e.
+Only appropriately design and compliant landfills will be used for inspection by CSE/PMSC supervisor and note as checklist record The waste generation and disposal details will form part of quarterly report to the PIU Supervisor y Responsibi lity: CSE/PIU/P MSC Oil/chemic al spills a.
+All efforts should be made that no chemical/ oily waste spill over to ground or water bodies. inspection by CSE/PMSC The waste generation and Supervisor y Responsibi b.
+All precautions should be followed fo emergency preparedness and - disposal details will form part of lity: CSE/PIU/P MSC